Emily D. West: Name controversy

 It is unknown if she did carry James Morgan's surname, as was supposed, although this was the custom for indentured servants and slaves at the time.
 Also, arriving coincidentally in Morgan's Point on board Morgan's schooner from New York was Emily West de Zavala, the wife of the interim vice president of the Republic of Texas, Lorenzo de Zavala, and grandmother of Adina Emilia De Zavala.
 The widowed Mrs Lorenzo de Zavala had returned to New York in 1837 at about the same time as Emily D. West, although West de Zavala returned to Texas in early 1839.
 Denise McVea suggests that the Emily West of the Yellow Rose of Texas legend was Emily West de Zavala.
 There is no contemporary or primary evidence that Emily D. West and Emily de Zavala were the same person.

+In popular culture

+In the History Channel miniseries Texas Rising, West is portrayed by actress Cynthia Addai-Robinson.
+A statue of her can also be found on the grounds of the Alamo in San Antonio (with the plaque calling her Emily West Morgan).